-As we all know, Genval-les-Dames is a sound studio working in the cinema field.
-Last year the recording of the already cult hit Quelque chose de Wallonie showed that it was also possible to record good music there.
+Genval-les-Dames is a sound studio dedicated to cinema.
+Last year’s recording of the now cult Quelque chose de Wallonie also proved that good music can be recorded here.

-A first initiative which was confirmed this week-end with a totally extraordinary session.
+A first initiative, confirmed this weekend with an extraordinary session.

-These musicians who already knew Patar and Aubier since their debut (they are the Belgian duo who directed the clip for Coccinelle, the first hit of the group) have accepted to compose and interpret the opening and closing titles of the movie as well as the ending music of the movie.
-Winner!
+The musicians from Dionysos, who have known Patar and Aubier since their early days (the Belgian duo directed the superb video for Coccinelle, the French duo’s first hit), have agreed to compose and perform the opening and closing credits, as well as the film’s final track.
+Classy!

 So it’s in front of Panic in the VillageThe Valencian rockers recorded their music and lyrics as they would in a Hollywood studio, joined for certain passages by the animal choir, whose members can be seen here.
 Etienne Dontainethe sound engineer from Genval-les-Dames, pushed behind the microphone by Philippe Kauffmann.
 In fact, the film’s producer provided us with some photos of the session.